 Still, deciding to outsource is just the first step.
 Nemertes Research has defined five key selection criteria that companies should use when assessing SOC providers and ensuring security operations center best practices.

-First is the operational model: Is the SOC provider primarily focused on event notification, or does it work in a team extension mode and proactively take steps to respond to events?
+1. The operational model.
+Is the SOC provider primarily focused on event notification, or does it work in a team extension mode and proactively take steps to respond to events?
 There's no right answer, but the response affects how an enterprise's cybersecurity team should be structured.
 If the SOC team merely notifies the enterprise of events, then its internal cybersecurity team needs the training, tools and processes necessary to assess the events and take appropriate action, which is typically described in the SOC run book -- a set of defined procedures developed by IT for maintaining everyday routine.

-The third step to ensure security operations center best practices is to examine the portfolio of services the SOC provider offers.
+3. The portfolio of services the SOC provider offers.
 What services does it deliver in terms of first-, second- and third-level support?
 Does the SOC provider offer proactive, versus reactive, services, such as threat hunting, penetration testing, or red or purple team exercises?
 Reactive services are table stakes for SOC providers.
 Proactive services may enable the client to reduce its reliance on other providers or help to enhance its security stance significantly.

 - Will the provider work with the client's tools, or does it require its own?